 Glasgow was probably my favorite city that I visited this summer.
-Something about it’s vibe just made me happy to wander around the streets and chat with the people I met.
-It may have also helped that they had a lot of amazing vegan restaurants to choose from.
+Something about its vibe just made me happy to wander around the beautiful (and occasionally grungy) streets and chat with all the interesting people I met.
+It may have also helped that Glasgow had a lot of amazing vegan restaurants to choose from.

 The one I visited the most was Stereo, a hidden gem in a dark alley plastered with band posters.
-They had a set menu and also daily specials to choose from.
+They had a set menu and also daily specials to choose from, so you’ll never be bored coming back here for a meal.
+My favorite meal of the entire trip was loaded nachos.

-It was corn chips topped with cheese, seasoned refried beans, salsa, sour cream (best vegan sour cream ever, by the way), and jalapeños.
+Corn chips topped with cheese, beans, salsa, chipotle cashew sour cream, and jalapeños.
 It’s so ridiculously good that I ate this a total of three times over my two trips to Glasgow.

 The other meal I tried at Stereo was the cheeseburger.
 The bean burger was delicious with a flavorful creamy sauce and stretchy vegan cheese.
 Served on the side was a lightly dressed salad with a hint of citrus, and home fries.